jamesadhitthana/UPH_SentimentForecast/README.md

 shiny::runGitHub("jamesadhitthana/UPH_SentimentForecast")
 ```

-If all works well this is what will happen
-//start tutoraial

-This is the main view when our shiny program is first run.
+If all works well this is the main view when our shiny program is first run.

 ![tutorial1](https://raw.githubusercontent.com/jamesadhitthana/UPH_SentimentForecast/master/screenshotTutorial1.jpg)